About Southern Delaware Intergroup

 - Split your group’s 7th tradition collection as suggested in the AA pamphlet, Self Support: Where Money and Spirituality Mix.

-- Help a Committee — Consider serving on one of our service committees.
+- Help a Committee — Consider serving on one of our standing service committees.
 They’re always looking for help with their activities.

 - Volunteer to Help Out on an Upcoming Event — Fun activities are a great way to get people involved.
 If you want to participate in Intergroup activities but are not an Intergroup Representative, feel free to attend Intergroup meetings and volunteer to help out with any of activities sponsored by SDI.